zhanglinqi/zhanglinqi.github.io/research.md

 ## In Progress Projects

-"Identifying Mismeasured Endogenous Regressor Models Without Instruments, With an Application to Monopsony in Academic Labor Markets", with Zhanhan Yu.
+"Identifying Models with Mismeasured Endogenous Regressor Without Instruments: an Application to Monopsony in Academic Labor Markets", with Zhanhan Yu.

 <!--[back](./)-->